bodkan/mpieva-slendr-2023/README.md

 ------------------------------------------------------------------------

-This README summarizes steps needed to set up your machine for the lecture and exercises.
-After you're done installing everything, make sure to run a small testing simulation (code below) to know that everything works as needed.
+This README describes how to set up your machine for the practical workshop.
+After you're done installing everything, make sure to run a small testing simulation ([here](#testing-the-setup)) to make sure that everything works as needed.

 ------------------------------------------------------------------------